PAST WORKING GROUPS

-Trexler, J.C., D.L.
+Trexler, J.C. and D.L.
 DeAngelis.
 2010.
 Modeling the evolution of complex reproductive adaptations in poeciliid fishes: Matrotrophy and superfetation.
-Pages 231-240 In Uribe, M.C., H.J.
+Pages 231-240 In Uribe, M.C. and H.J.
 Greer(eds.)
 Viviparous Fishes II.
 New Life Publications, Homestead, FL.

 Trexler, J.C., D.L.
-DeAngelis, J. Jiang.
+DeAngelis and J. Jiang.
 2011.
 Community assembly and mode of reproduction: predicting the distribution of livebearing fishes.
-In Evans, J., A. Pilastro, I. Schlupp(eds.)
+In Evans, J., A. Pilastro and I. Schlupp(eds.)
 Ecology and Evolution of Poeciliid Fishes.
 University of Chicago Press, Chicago, IL.

 Trexler, J.C., W.F.
-Loftus, J. Chick.
+Loftus and J. Chick.
 2003.
 Setting and monitoring restoration goals in the absence of historical data: The case of fishes in the Florida Everglades.
-Pages 351-376 In Busch, D.E., J.C.
+Pages 351-376 In Busch, D.E. and J.C.
 Trexler(eds.)
 Monitoring Ecosystems: Interdisciplinary Approaches for Evaluating Ecoregional Initiatives.
 Island Press, Washington, D.C..